Hummingbird Cake

 This dessert recipe comes from the Carribean country of Jamaica, originating in the 1960's.
 It's a banana cake similar to my traditional version, but with the addition of sweet pineapple and pecans.
 The recipe was sent to the United States by the Jamaican Tourist Board, as a way to entice Americans to visit their country.

-Originally, the name was “doctor bird cake”.
-This is because the Jamaicans call hummingbirds doctor birds (because of their probing beaks).
+Originally, the name was "doctor bird cake".
+This is because the Jamaicans call hummingbirds (their national bird) doctor birds (because of their probing beaks).
 There are plenty of other names for this dessert, though.
-Popular names include: “the cake that doesn’t last”, “bumblebee cake”, “Jamaica cake”, and “bird of paradise cake”.
+Popular names include: "the cake that doesn't last", "bumblebee cake", "Jamaica cake", and "bird of paradise cake".

 One of the amazing things about this cake is that it has more fruit than flour.
 We are talking about 4 cups of fruit versus 3 cups of flour.
 This makes the cake super moist, full of flavor, and dense yet fluffy.

-Aside from the usual suspects like flour, sugar, eggs, baking powder, baking soda, salt, and vanilla, let’s chat about these special additions:
+Aside from the usual suspects like flour, sugar, eggs, baking powder, baking soda, and vanilla extract, let's chat about these notable additions:

-- Vegetable Oil – using oil instead of butter makes the cake lighter, fluffier, and more tender.
+- Vegetable Oil - Using oil instead of butter makes the cake lighter, fluffier, and more tender.
+You can substitute another neutral oil, such as canola oil, corn oil, safflower oil, or grapeseed oil.

-- Cinnamon – gives the cake a wonderfully warm flavor.
+- Ground Cinnamon - Gives the cake a wonderfully warm flavor.

-- Pineapple – canned, crushed, and with the juice.
-Don’t drain it!
+- Pineapple - Use canned, crushed pineapple with the juice.
+Don't drain it!

 For the cream cheese frosting, we use contrasting temperatures for our butter and cream cheese, so be sure to remember: